KittyGiraudel/a11y-dialog/docs/further_reading.known_issues.md

 ## popover considerations

-Be cautious if you use a11y-dialog alongside the [native popover API](https://developer.chrome.com/blog/introducing-popover-api/).
-Pressing the `ESC` key to close a popover would close an open dialog, which may not be the desired behavior.
-Refer to [this article by Adrian Roselli](https://adrianroselli.com/2023/05/brief-note-on-popovers-with-dialogs.html) for more information about this challenge.
+Be cautious if you use a11y-dialog alongside the [native popover API](https://developer.chrome.com/blog/introducing-popover-api/), as mentioned in [this article by Adrian Roselli](https://adrianroselli.com/2023/05/brief-note-on-popovers-with-dialogs.html).

+When processing <kbd>ESC</kbd> key presses, a11y-dialog will first check whether the dialog contains an open popover, and if it does, will **not** close the dialog since the key press was intended to hide the popover.

+However, this is **not** done for clicks on the backdrop.
+So clicking the backdrop of the dialog while a popover is open will actually close the dialog, which is not intended.

+Feel free to bump [issue #667](https://github.com/KittyGiraudel/a11y-dialog/issues/667) with your recommendations in order to give traction to this issue.